go-vikunja/vikunja/docs/content/doc/development/events-and-listeners.md

 #### Naming Convention

 Event names should roughly have the entity they're dealing with on the left and the action on the right of the name, separated by `.`.
-There's no limit to how "deep" or specifig an event name can be.
+There's no limit to how "deep" or specific an event name can be.

 The name should have the most general concept it's describing at the left, getting more specific on the right of it.